Stock events for The GEO Group, Inc. (GEO)

 GEO’s Geographic footprint

-The GEO Group has an international presence, with operations in the United States, Australia, South Africa, and the United Kingdom.
+The GEO Group has a significant international presence, operating in the United States, Australia, South Africa, and the United Kingdom.
+Headquartered in Boca Raton, Florida, the company operates 97 facilities worldwide, encompassing approximately 74,000 beds.

 GEO Corporate Image Assessment